Prevention Innovation

 CHIC Clinic RCH Portal Project

 The Royal Children’s Hospital (RCH) Caring for Hearing Impaired Children (CHIC) Clinic offers paediatric medical and developmental care to children with permanent hearing loss.
-Families complete a questionnaire before the first appointment to report on basic information about the child and family.
-This helps the clinic doctors to focus on what matters most to families during the appointment.
+Families complete a questionnaire before the first appointment to report basic information about the child and family.
+This helps the clinic doctors focus on what matters most to the family during the appointment.
 The RCH Portal is a website and mobile app that gives RCH families access to information in the RCH medical record.
-This project pilots the use of the RCH Portal to help families fill in the pre-clinic CHIC questionnaire hoping to streamline processes and improving patient experience, as well as facilitating research through routine clinical care.
+This project pilots the use of the RCH Portal to help families fill in the pre-clinic CHIC questionnaire, with the aim of streamlining processes and improving patient experience, as well as facilitating research through routine clinical care.

 Child hearing research projects are designed to find answers and solutions to important issues for deaf and hard-of-hearing children.
 Understanding what research questions matter most to parents of deaf and hard-of-hearing children is important in deciding what research should be done.
 Our project involves families of deaf and hard-of-hearing children in shaping our research agenda.
 It is a collaborative project with Deaf Children Australia.